 Generally, Intention is a crucial factor that determines an individual's commitment and behavior towards achieving a specific goal.
 In the context of entrepreneurship, entrepreneurial intention refers to an individual's motivation and seriousness to initiate and start a new venture (Ohanu & Ogbuanya, 2018).
 Ajzen (2005) suggests that intention is the key predictor of an individual's involvement in a particular behavior, this behavior plays a significant role in influencing the realization of individual intentions.
 Hence, entrepreneurial intention is a state of mind that guides and directs an individual's actions towards developing and implementing entrepreneurial concepts (Odor et al., 2019).
-The concept of intention assumes that motivational factors influence behavior, indicating the effort and plan an individual is willing to exert to perform a particular behavior.
+The concept of intention assumes that motivational factors influence behavior.
 Factors such as needs, wants, values, beliefs, and situational factors shape and influence individual effort to do something in a specific manner.
-Entrepreneurial intention is the result of an individual's attitude and values that foster entrepreneurial ventures.
-Therefore, it is the desire of an individual to establish a business enterprise, which is translated into action by acquiring the necessary skills required for starting a business.
+Entrepreneurial intention is the result of an individual to establish a business enterprise, which is translated into action by acquiring the necessary skills required for starting a business.